-After China announced the 531 Policy, the FiT for PV stations and distributed generation (DG) systems was revised downward RMB 0.05/W. Projects that are excluded in the nation’s target and failed to connect to the grid before June 30th will no longer benefit from the FiT.
-However, projects that complete the grid-connection before June 30th can still enjoy the 2017 subsidy.
-Lower FiT is applicable to projects connect to the grid after June 30th.
+After China announced the "531 Policy," the FIT for PV plants and distributed generation (DG) systems was revised downward RMB 0.05/W. Projects that are excluded in the nation’s target and failed to connect to the grid before June 30 will no longer benefit from the FIT.
+However, projects that complete grid-connection before June 30 are still eligible to the 2017 subsidy.
+Lower FIT is applicable for projects connecting to the grid after June 30.

-One of the major purposes for the new policy is to accelerate the decline of PV subsides.
+One of the major purposes of the new policy is to accelerate the decline of PV subsides.
 The intention is not to control PV development.
-In the official document released on May 31st, it only mentioned that all projects which need the aid from the government will be put on hold; it didn’t specify anything about project limitation.
-Before late-August, the National Energy Administration (NEA) issued several documents related to matters concerning projects do not need the aid from the government and a plan related to demonstration projects of PV grid parity.
+In the official document released on May 31, it only mentioned that all projects which need the government aid will be put on hold; it didn’t specify anything about project limitation.
+Before late August, the National Energy Administration (NEA) issued several documents related to matters concerning projects that do not need the government aid and a plan related to demonstration projects of PV grid parity.
 The former specified that the local government can come up with a plan themselves based on the nation’s renewable energy policies in combine with power market reform.
 The local government can go-ahead any projects as long as the project meets the land/grid requirement.
 The later pointed out to assign a scale of 300-500MW grid parity demonstration project target in each province.
 The National Development and Reform Commission (NDRC) will coordinate the cost reduction of land, financial, grid, and guarantee the grid-connection.

 PV relies on sunlight to generate electricity.
 Therefore, the more abundant the sunlight the greater the gain.
 Sunlight is even more important when subsidies are cancelled.
 Meanwhile, local electricity can be another concern for project construction.
 If a region has abundant sunlight with relatively higher electricity prices, it’s a proper region for PV development.
 The following is the electricity price and sunlight condition of each region in China: